RUnroe/LEDMusicLightShow/README.md

 ## main.py ##
 This is the main file ran from the Raspberry Pi consisting of two light patterns.
 The first of which, called 'line', displays a line of the selected color.
 The line goes out from the center in both directions with varying lengths based on the audio level.

-Run through bash terminal using `sudo python3 line _color backgroundColor_` The 'color' corresponds to the color of the line while the 'backgroundColor' is the color of the pixels behind the line.
+Run through bash terminal using `sudo python3 line 'color' 'backgroundColor'` The 'color' corresponds to the color of the line while the 'backgroundColor' is the color of the pixels behind the line.
 All colors must be chosen from the list below.